Syrou/Reaktiv/README.md

 # Reaktiv Library

-A flexible and powerful state management library for Kotlin applications, inspired by other MVLI solutions but tailored for Kotlin's coroutine-based concurrency model.
+A flexible and powerful state management library for Kotlin applications, leveraging Kotlin's coroutine-based concurrency model to provide a robust MVLI (Model-View-Logic-Intent) solution.

 ## Table of Contents